maxistaebler/maxistaebler.github.io/_posts/2020-04-11-audio-features.md

 * **2:** House:     80 (~ 25%)
 * **3:** Punk:      134 (~ 43%)

-## Preprocessing for Machine Öearning approaches
+## Preprocessing for Machine Learning approaches

 As already described in detail, the dimension of the data set has been reduced to achieve a better final result.
 With only 311 data points and 27 features the probability of overfitting is very high.